Art and design students may apply for scholarships or to participate in programs, internships and competitions.

 The UWF Department of Art and Design awards the four-year renewable Student Talent Award Scholarships to outstanding senior high school students that have accepted full-time enrollment as a declared art major at UWF.
 Scholarship funds can only be used towards tuition for both the fall and spring semesters.
 Grant recipients must maintain a minimum grade point average of a 3.0 at UWF.

-To apply, please submit applications after January 1 of the year the student will begin studies.
-The deadline is March 31.
-Send (1) a letter of introduction regarding your work and interest in the visual arts; (2) high school transcripts; (3) a letter of recommendation from your instructor; and (4) a CD or Flash Drive with 10-12 images of your art work to:
+To apply, please submit (1) a letter of introduction regarding your work and interest in the visual arts; (2) a letter of recommendation from your instructor; and (3) 10-12 images of your artwork saved as a single .pdf to email@example.com, or send printed documents and printed photos of your work to the following address.
+The deadline is March 31st of your Senior year:

 Art Scholarship Competition